-Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material when handling Phostoxin® products.
-After fumigation activities, remove all protective clothing, check and ensure that there are no Phostoxin® products trapped inside clothing, aerate in a well-ventilated area then wash thoroughly, separately, before re-use.
+Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material if contact with Fumitoxin® tablets, pellets or dust is likely.
+After fumigation activities, remove all protective clothing, check and ensure that there are no Fumitoxin® tablets or pellets trapped inside clothing, aerate in a well-ventilated area then wash thoroughly, separately, before reuse.

-If Phostoxin® products become trapped inside clothing, remove affected clothing, place the collected trapped Phostoxin® in a sealable clean and dry plastic bag, store in a place that is inaccessible to any unauthorized personnel; and then wash hands and exposed skin thoroughly, shower and change into clean clothing.
-As much as possible, continue wearing the appropriate respiratory protection while handling Phostoxin® products.
+If Fumitoxin® tablets or pellets become trapped inside clothing, remove affected clothing, place the collected trapped Fumitoxin® tablets or pellets in a sealable clean and dry plastic bag, store in a place that is inaccessible to any unauthorized personnel; and then wash hands and exposed skin thoroughly, shower and change into clean clothing.
+As much as possible, continue wearing the appropriate respiratory protection while handling the tablets or pellets.